Mariya Agapova

-Mariya Agapova (born April 7, 1997) is a Kazakhstani mixed martial artist.
-She currently competes in the flyweight division of the Ultimate Fighting Championship (UFC).
+Mariya Agapova (born April 7, 1997) is a Kazakhstani mixed martial artist who competed in the flyweight division of the Ultimate Fighting Championship (UFC).
+She is currently signed with the Bare Knuckle Fighting Championship (BKFC).

 Background

 Agapova started training martial arts around the age of eight in order to learn to defend herself.
 She graduated from college specializing in physical education for kids.

 Mixed martial arts career

 Early career

 Agapova fought her early MMA career exclusively in Russia, China and Kazakhstan.
 She amassed an undefeated record of 6–0 prior to debuting on Dana White's Tuesday Night Contender Series.

 Dana White's Tuesday Night Contender Series

 Agapova appeared at Dana White's Contender Series 22 on July 30, 2019, facing Tracy Cortez.
 She lost the fight via unanimous decision.

 Invicta Fighting Championships

 Agapova made her Invicta Fighting Championships debut on September 6, 2019 against Alexa Conners at Invicta FC: Phoenix Series 2.
 She won the fight via a submission in round one.

 Agapova next faced Marilia Santos on October 6, 2019 at Invicta FC 37: Gonzalez vs. Sanchez.
 She won the fight via technical knockout in round one.
 This win earned her the Performance of the Night award.

 Agapova was scheduled to face Daiana Torquato on February 7, 2020 at Invicta FC 39: Frey vs. Cummins II.
 However, Agapova collided with a car when she was on her way to train at the ATT and had to withdraw from the bout.